kicorangel/RD-Lab/data/HispaBlogs/README.md

 ## Collection

-The Autoritas team has censored blogs from different Spanish spoken countries.
-Posts from the census were retrieved in January 2014.
+The Autoritas team has censused blogs from different Spanish speaking countries.
+Posts from the census were retrieved from January 2014.
 The process was the following:

 - The RSS content was retrieved
 - The permalink was scrapped, the contents were cleaned and the html removed